 Before serving in the State Senate, Dan worked for the better part of a decade as a public interest attorney for New Hampshire Legal Assistance, representing for low-to- middle people & families, senior citizens, victims of domestic violence, and veterans.
 In addition to advocating in court, Dan did community organizing and policy advocacy.
 For four years he led the Housing Justice Project, overseeing the staff, grants, and legal work on housing access issues, including fighting housing discrimination and stopping foreclosures by big banks.
-In 2013, Dan received the NH Bar Foundation’s prestigious Robert E. Kirby award which is presented to “New Hampshire attorneys 35 or younger who exhibit exceptional skill, civility and professionalism.”
+In 2013, Dan received the NH Bar Foundation’s Robert E. Kirby award which is presented to “New Hampshire attorneys 35 or younger who exhibit exceptional skill, civility and professionalism.”
 Dan has a law degree from the University of Iowa, and a Master’s Degree in Public Policy from Georgetown University, focusing on economics and energy regulation.

-Dan and his wife Erin, also an attorney, live in the South End of Concord with their dogs Franklin and Roosevelt (a.k.a Rosie).
-Erin and Dan grew up in working class families.
-Dan’s dad worked at the same furniture factory his entire adult life.
+Dan and his wife Erin live in the South End of Concord with their dogs Franklin and Roosevelt (a.k.a Rosie).
+Erin and Dan both grew up in working class families.
+Dan’s dad worked at the same furniture factory for his entire adult life.
 Dan’s mom worked part-time jobs while raising four kids.
-Their parents worked hard to provide them opportunities to live a great life.
-If given the opportunity to be your State Senator, Dan will work tirelessly every single day for every citizen in every part of this district.
+Erin’s mom worked in human resources most of her life, and Erin’s dad worked in a washing machine factory for most of his life until the factory went to Mexico.

-Paid for by Dan Feltes for Senate.
+Paid for by Friends of Feltes.
 Ben Kelley Treasurer.

 New Hampshire law requires us to report the name, address, occupation, name of the employer, and location of employer for each contributor.
 The maximum an individual or corporation may contribute is $1,000 for the primary election, and $1,000 for the general election.
 Contributions made by both spouses on a joint check must be signed by both or contain their separate written authorizations.
 Contributions are not tax deductible for federal income tax purposes.